noahehall/theBookOfNoah/0current/languages/javascript/singlespa.md

     - sharing a module in the browser via import maps, which are declared in the root config
     - only required if any applications expect shared dependencies, e.g. react
 - Microfrontend types
+  - each application needs to be wrapped in a singleSpaPOOP, which returns bootstrap, mount and unmount lifecycle methods that the singlespa root config needs to be able to access
   - applications: an SPA that can be registered with and rendered by single-spa
     - name
     - fn that loads teh applications code